EBZebra/docs/edge/source/guide/configreference.md

 ### Preloads \\ PreloadLegacyAirBeam
 Not applicable to the Enterprise Tablet:

-Whether or not to preload the NPAPI plugin to mimic the AirBeam ActiveX object in WebKit
+Determines whether to preload the NPAPI plugin to mimic the AirBeam ActiveX object in WebKit.
+Not applicable to the Enterprise Tablet.

 **Possible Values**